Does mandated reporter training expire every year?

 Each of these is a professional with frequent contact or involvement with children, elderly or dependent adults, or victims of domestic violence.

 Animal control and humane officers are also required to report in some states.
-More than half the states designate clergy as mandatory reporters, along with faculty and staff at institutions of higher learning institutions.
+More than half the states designate clergy as mandatory reporters.

 - All companies that employ a mandatory reporter in Michigan must provide training.